Information for organisers of International Permaculture Day events

 To make International Permaculture Day a positive experience for all our visitors so that we encourage them to participate in permaculture, we have a set of standards and practices that we encourage you to follow.
 Some of these are to do with legals in Australia — check out legal requirements applicable in your own country.

 Have existing knowledge

 A substantial knowledge of permaculture as a system of design is an obvious requirement to host an International Permaculture Day (IPD).

-Have a clear intention for our IPD event.
+Have a clear intention for your IPD event.

-- what is the single important thing we want to achieve?
+- what is the single important thing you want to achieve?

-- what ideas/message/insight do we want visitors to go away with?
+- what ideas/messages/insights do you want visitors to go away with?

 - what would you like them to do after your event?

-- what would be a call to action that we deliver very subtly to your visitors?
+- what would be a call to action that you can make to stimulate action in your visitors?

 Our intent for the day might be:

 - promoting permaculture to the public, inspiring them to get involved and assisting them to change behaviours

 - recruiting members to your local and regional permaculture groups